thng4165/Drug-Repurposing/README.md

 ### Datasets

-* For each dataset, we provide data in two formats: MATLAB (.mat files) for methods implemented in MATLAB, and R (.RData files) for methods implemented in R.
+* For each dataset, we provide data in two formats: MATLAB (.mat files) for methods implemented in MATLAB and Python, and R (.RData files) for methods implemented in R.

 * The datasets include six public datasets (HDVD, LAGCN, Fdata, Cdata, Ydata, LRSSL) and two curated datasets (oMat-MechDB and HHSDN-MechDB).